poonambharara87/GitTestt/README.md

 add files, which you don't want upload
 1) filename.extension (to ignore single file)
 2) *.temp(to ignore all files which has .temp extension)

+#Git Stash Commands
+1) save last changes when work is not done without commit after adding file or branch in staging area then type: git stash
+2) save last changes to file or branch use putting in stash for proper with message so, easily be identified: git stash push -m "updated in file1.txt"
+3) apply last changes which is in stash: stash apply
+4) remove stash single entry from stash list: git stash drop 1
+5) for add changes to file and delete file from stash: git stash pop 1
+6) to show all stash list: git stash list
+7) clean all stash list: git clean or git clean